wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 - A mod compatibility patch for any mods that add new weapons to the game is also provided on the main mod page.
 - Pairs nicely with Nehred's [Scope Aim Tweaks](https://www.nexusmods.com/newvegas/mods/80701).

+[Purchase Items on Display (xNVSE)](https://www.nexusmods.com/newvegas/mods/78873) - Allows you to purchase items that are on display in a shop without having to go through the barter menu with a merchant.

 [Real Weapon Mods 2](https://www.nexusmods.com/newvegas/mods/46873) - Gives weapon mods real meshes and adds them to random locations across the Mojave.
 - Also get the placed in-game patch provided on the main mod page.
 - If a more hardcore experience is desired, get [Sweet's configuration patch](https://www.nexusmods.com/newvegas/mods/74502).

+[Realistic Weapon Name Replacer - RWNR](https://www.nexusmods.com/newvegas/mods/85966) - Changes out weapon names to match their real world counterparts, game lore or just something that makes sense.

 [Retrievable Railway Spikes](https://www.nexusmods.com/newvegas/mods/83676) - Allows for retrieval of railway spikes from targets who are hit by TTW's railway rifle.